 - How to break through a sea of clutter and competing messages

-After working as a producer at Channel 10 news for 13 years, Missy Gleason moved from journalism into media relations.
-She began in media relations for OhioHealth, a large health system based in Central Ohio, and is now the managing editor of the OhioHealth wellness blog and newsroom.
+After working as a producer at Channel 10 news for 13 years, Missy Gleason moved from journalism into media relations and brand journalism.
+She works for OhioHealth, a large health system based in Central Ohio, and is now the managing editor of the OhioHealth wellness blog and newsroom.
 Over 100 OhioHealth employees work in communications, broken up into teams for media relations, marketing, internal communication, digital marketing, events/sponsorships and creative services.